 What: Sauchuk's Corn Maze & Pumpkin Patch, opening on Saturday, September 18, will feature corn mazes and games, pumpkin patch, jumping pillows and pad, hay wagon rides, zip lines, cow and bee train rides, playground, barnyard ball zone, duck races, tug o' war, barnyard arcade, and more.

 Where: Sterling, MA.
 45 miles from Downtown Boston

-What: Davis Mega Maze is designed to be the world’s best corn maze and can take anywhere from 30 minutes to 3 hours (or more) to complete.
+What: Davis Mega Maze is designed to be the world’s best corn maze.
+Three miles of mind-boggling puzzle networks are carved into an 8-acre cornfield creating a larger-than-life, living sculpture of the classic I-Spy “Where’s Waldo”.
 The farm also features award-winning Kansas City BBQ, locally crafted beer and wine, live music, and 50+ other family fun attractions.

 Where: Portsmouth, RI.
 60 miles from Downtown Boston

 What: Covering 8 acres, the maze this year celebrates the farmer with a number of special activities.
-Masks and social distancing required.
+Masks (if not vaccinated) and social distancing required.